tyap-lyap/skylands/README.md

 <!-- modrinth_exclude.end -->

 Skylands is a Minecraft mod/plugin for fabric loader.
 Simple skyblock islands generator and manager allowing your server's players create and visit islands.
-Skylands provides its own island template, so you don't have to worry about creating it.
-On the other hand, the hub, shops, and other stuffs should be arranged by server developers.
+The mod can be used server-side only, however it's compatible with singleplayer and modpacks.
 This mod is not complete and still in active development.

 #### [Discord Server](https://discord.gg/DcemWeskeZ) | [Modrinth Page](https://modrinth.com/mod/skylands)